GitJit-max/learning-linux/chapter/01-intro.md

 ## 1.13 Popularity of GNU/Linux desktop

-Unix has it's architectural strengths of a server operating system (see [Section: Time-sharing](#time-sharing)), but has proved capable of reinventing itself as a desktop client; One could argue that perhaps even more so than any of its client-operating-system competitors (such as Windows) have been of reinventing themselves as servers. [^mckay]
+Unix has it's architectural strengths of a server operating system (see [Section: Time-sharing](#time-sharing)), but has proved capable of reinventing itself as a desktop client; one could argue that perhaps even more so than any of its client-operating-system competitors (such as Windows) have been of reinventing themselves as servers. [^mckay]

 [^mckay]: [Dave McKay - Why Desktop Linux Still Matters, published 2020](https://www.howtogeek.com/676963/why-desktop-linux-still-matters/)